ircdocs/modern-irc/index.md

 Visible users are users who aren't invisible ([user mode `+i`](#invisible-user-mode)) and who don't have a common channel with the requesting client.
 Servers MAY filter or limit visible users replies arbitrarily.

-If the "o" flag is given, only server operators are returned.

 Numeric Replies: